c0m3tx/gocan/README.md

   // or any other object type
   abilities.Grant(gocan.Read, "target", nil)

-  // third parameter is an optional comparison function between user and target abilities.Grant("update", User{}, reflect.DeepEquals)
+  // third parameter is an optional comparison function between
+  // ability target and provided target
+  // function has to be a func(interface{}, interface{}) bool
+  // if not defined it's a simple equality comparison abilities.Grant("update", User{}, reflect.DeepEquals)

   // gocan.Manage is special: includes gocan.Read, gocan.Create,